Goddess Hiʻiaka in Mākua

 And my cherished lehua blossoms admired by the birds

-The birds are beloved, and there is no branch that they don't land on Here I am, it is Hi‘i
+The birds are beloved, and there is no branch that they don't land on Here I am, it is Hi‘i Hi'i together with the loved one,

 the sweet heart (Pele’s lover Lohi‘au) My sweet heart, is he for me?)